 What would you try if you knew you couldn’t fail?

 This question is often used as a way to motivate and inspire people to follow their dreams.
 However, I see this question as counter-effective.
 It only reinforces that failure is the absolute worst thing that can happen to you or to anyone.

-After the first novel I wrote failed to get published I was devastated.
-However, when I tried to talk to people about how I felt like a complete loser, how embarrassed I was and how scared I was to go on they couldn’t understand me.
-They felt that having written a novel was a huge achievement.
+When I first began writing, everything I wrote was rejected.
+I felt I had failed and was devastated.
+However, when I tried to talk to people about how I felt like a complete loser, how embarrassed I was, and how scared I was to go on they couldn’t understand me.
+They felt that put my writing out there was a huge achievement.